juandspy/llm-assert/README.md

 # Asserting with LLMs

-A tool for lazy people that doesn't want to spend time on writing tests.
+A tool for lazy people that don't want to spend time on writing tests.

 (Just a project that I wrote for fun)